But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 What is an Image Alt Tag?

-There are a few different places that this information can be added.
+Do how do you add alt text to an image?
+Well, there are a few different places that this information can be added.
 Here is one of the most easily accessible on WordPress: the Media Library.

-What does an Image Alt Tag do for me?
+What does alt text do for me?

 This used to be a more common occurrence with bad connections or really slow websites.
 Images would take too long to load, so sometimes you just saw words (AKA the image alt tag) instead.